 All previously mentioned risks or issues are interrelated.
-JCCBI assesses the risks related to the safety of the structures and to sustainable funding as very high.
-Therefore, in order to ensure the safety of the infrastructures, JCCBI must have sustainable funding available to enable it to develop a solid corporate structure supported by high-level human and information resources.
+JCCBI assesses the risks related to bridge safety and to sustainable funding as very high.
+Therefore, in order to ensure the safety of the bridges, JCCBI must have sustainable funding available to enable it to develop a solid corporate structure supported by high-level human and information resources.